Fed buying spree could move to long end of yield curve -analysts

 "Not only will more traditional (quantitative easing) help stabilize long-end rates, but it will help further compress real yields and widen break-evens," the analysts said in a recent report.

+Fed Chair Jerome Powell, speaking to reporters after the conclusion of the central bank's two-day meeting on Wednesday, said the "current purchases are all across the maturity spectrum," contrasting them with buying during the last financial crisis when the focus was on longer-term maturities.
+"Nonetheless they are supporting accommodative financial conditions," he said.

-The Democrat-led U.S. House passed a $3 trillion relief bill in May and Senate Republicans on Monday unveiled a $1 trillion aid package. {nL2N2EZ0K1]
+The Democrat-led U.S. House passed a $3 trillion relief bill in May and the Republican-controlled Senate on Monday unveiled a $1 trillion aid package.

 Tiffany Wilding, PIMCO's North American economist, said a doubling of the weighted average duration of Fed purchases would bring more accommodation and more downward pressure on yields.